2023 Israeli female tank crew fight: Course of events

 On 7 October 2023, on the holiday of Simchat Torah, militants presumed to be from the militant group Hamas attacked Kibbutz Holit near the southern Gaza Strip in a surprise attack on Israel and killed at least 13 people.

 The tank crew of the Caracal battalion, under the command of Captain Karni, was on the border with Egypt at the Nitsana base on the morning of 7 October, approximately 40 km south of the Gaza Strip, when they were alerted to the attack.

 According to the recollections of senior sergeant Tal-Sarah, after arriving at Kibbutz Sufa and seeing a damaged IDF armored personnel carrier with wounded soldiers around it, her tank came under heavy fire from three directions, and she began to realize that they were under attack.
 She and the other 20-year-old female soldiers had not received training in firing the 50-caliber Katlanit remote weapons and had to improvise.
 They fought dozens of Hamas members, who were armed with AK-47s and RPGs.

 They were joined by two more Merkava tanks.
 One was left near the gap in the border fence to block the movement of Hamas.
 The second tank and armored vehicle were among dozens of Hamas members with RPGs and other weapons.
 At the height of the battle, Karni called a third tank from the Nitzana base under the command of Sergeant Ophir, which arrived two hours later.
 Some Hamas members were killed and remaining members retreated back behind the border fence.

 One of the Merkava tanks, under the command of Lieutenant Michal, began to help liberate Kibbutz Sufa from hundreds of Hamas members.
 After more than six hours of battle, her team killed dozens of Hamas members.

 At the same time, the company commander, Captain Karni, moved from an armored personnel carrier to a tank and fought with the team in and around Kibbutz Holit, eliminating dozens of Hamas members.
 Then a tank under the command of Karmi drove through the closed main gate of the kibbutz and, seeing two members of Hamas in ambush on the side of the road, drove over them.
 They were able to repel the attack on the kibbutz and prevent the continuation of the Hamas attack on the south of the country.
 In total, the battle with the participation of Karni's company lasted about 17 hours.
 Seven 20-year-old Israeli tank crews took part in the battle: Hagar, Hila, Tal-Sara, Michal, Karni, Ophir and Tamar, who allegedly killed 50 members of Hamas.
-Their last names have not been disclosed for privacy-related security reasons.
+Their last names have not been disclosed for security reasons.